 McRoberts is a tiny town located in the state of Kentucky.
 With a population of 741 people and just one neighborhood, McRoberts is the 289th largest community in Kentucky.
-Much of the housing stock in McRoberts was built prior to World War II, making it one of the older and more historic towns in the country.
+McRoberts has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 McRoberts is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, McRoberts is a town of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in McRoberts who work in healthcare (60.37%), office and administrative support (18.89%), and management occupations (4.44%).

-McRoberts is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, McRoberts doesn't have a public transportation system that people use for their commute.

-The percentage of adults in McRoberts who are college-educated is close to the national average for all communities of 21.84%: 19.43% of the adults in McRoberts have a bachelor's degree or advanced degree.
+The education level of McRoberts citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.43% of adults 25 and older in McRoberts have a college degree.

 The per capita income in McRoberts in 2022 was $25,792, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,168 for a family of four.
 However, McRoberts contains both very wealthy and poor people as well.